 An IPS uses anomaly detection and signature-based detection similar to an IDS.
 With signature-based detection, the platform scans for patterns that indicate vulnerabilities or exploitation attempts.

-Likewise, anomaly detection analyses network traffic and identify performance anomalies.
+Likewise, anomaly detection analyses network traffic and identifies performance anomalies.
 When the system detects an anomaly it will follow up with an automated response.

 Threat Detection Methods used by IDS and IPS